-Figure 3.
-Keeping an IP address.
+Figure 5.
+Keeping the IP address from a prior network.
 MN with ongoing flow using IP1 in Net1 has moved to Net2 and the flow needs to continue using IP1 to preserve session continuity.

-The use of IP address belonging to the network of attachment whenever a new flow is initiated as described in Section 3.1 and to keep the IP address as the MN moves to a new network are described in [I-D.seite-dmm-dma].
+The use of IP address belonging to the network of attachment whenever a new flow is initiated as described in Section 3 and to keep the IP address as the MN moves to a new network are described in [I-D.seite-dmm-dma].